-118 SURVEY OF CONTEMPORARY NURSING Nursing education and nursing service today.
-The problems confronting the professional nurse and steps being taken toward their solution.
+118 SURVEY OF CONTEMPORARY NURSING Influence of contemporary social, educational, political and economic developments on nursing; problems and issues in the profession today; fields of work and professional organizations in nursing and responsibilities of the professional nurse.
 Two hours.
 Miss Lodge.
+See footnote page 167.
 123 MATERNAL-CHILD NURSING Concepts and skills necessary for promotion of maternal and child health through a family centered approach.
 Instruction and clinical practice in the care of mothers and children.
 Ten hours.
 Misses Davis and Schwalb.

 127 PSYCHIATRIC NURSING Psychiatric nursing in a hospital for the mentally ill and in allied community agencies.
 Interpersonal relationships are explored as they influence patient care.
 Students participate in varied treatment programs.
+Presented at Boston University.
 Six hours.
-Given at Boston University.
-Mrs. Williamson and Mrs. Heath.
+Miss Larsen.